kabbend/fading/README.md

 [-l|--log] :                      Log to file (fading.log) instead of stdout
-[-a|--ack] :                      With fsmob application: Send an automatic acknowledge reply for each message received [-p|--port port] :                Specify server local port, by default 12345
+[-a|--ack] :                      With fsmob application: Send an automatic acknowledge reply for each message received [-p|--port port] :                Specify server local port, by default 12345 [-y|--binary] :                   Force full binary mode (all files are sent in binary form over the network to the projector)
 ```

 Projecteur: